 Although it’s customary to place the menorah at the window, this wasn’t always the tradition.
 In fact, in Mishnaic times, the menorah was placed on the left side of the door before it was forced indoors.
 Since the mezuzah is on the right side, placing the menorah on the left means you are surrounded by holiness.
 Traditions can change.
 Even Hanukkah wasn’t always associated with the menorah.
 This is why they are part of the tradition today.

 Dreidels weren’t just a toy

 Playing with dreidels, or spinning tops is one Hanukkah tradition for all ages.
 The tradition itself dates back to the Greek-Syrian rule over the Holy Land.
 Since learning the Torah at the time was outlawed, Jewish kids would pretend to play with a dreidel instead of studying.

 Why Hanukkah falls on a different date every year

 Actually, it doesn’t—if you’re going by the Hebrew calendar.
 According to the Hebrew calendar, the rededication took place on the 25th day of the month of Kislev, 164 B.C.
 Every year since then, the start of Hanukkah has been on 25 Kislev.
 However, the Hebrew calendar is lunar, meaning it follows the moon, whereas most of the rest of the world follows a solar-based calendar, which follows the sun.
 Because the lunar and solar calendars don’t line up precisely, Hanukkah can fall any time from late November to late December.
-Don’t miss these 15 warm, fuzzy holiday traditions you’ll want to start this year.
+That’s why Hanukkah and Thanksgiving have been on the same day, along with these other double holidays.

 Hanukkah is not mentioned in the Hebrew Bible